chrisbgvt/React-shop/README.md

 ## How to check it out

 Clone the project from this repository.
 Run `npm install` after that `npm start` and the app will start on [http://localhost:3000](http://localhost:3000) in your browser.
-To have data persistence you need to install on your machine Compass [https://www.mongodb.com/products/compass](https://www.mongodb.com/products/compass).
+To have data persistence you need to install on your machine MongoDB [https://www.mongodb.com/](https://www.mongodb.com/).

 ## API